hitoshi-watase/sercrod/docs/reference/directives/elseif.md

   When a branch needs derived values, define them with `*let` on the branch itself so the scope is clearly limited to that branch.

 - **Prefer nesting over mixing structural directives on one element.**
-  While Nablla defines an order for processing structural directives, it is clearer and less error-prone to keep one structural directive per element and nest structures in the DOM tree instead of stacking them on the same tag.
+  While Sercrod defines an order for processing structural directives, it is clearer and less error-prone to keep one structural directive per element and nest structures in the DOM tree instead of stacking them on the same tag.

 #### Examples